kubeflow/community/KUBEFLOW-OUTREACH-COMMITTEE.md

 ### Changes to the Charter

 Changes to the KOC charter can be proposed by any community member via a GitHub PR.
-Amendments will be subject to approval following the decision process described above.
+Amendments will be subject to approval by a standard decision of the KSC.
 Proposals will be available for at least one week for community comments before a vote occurs.